Visiting the Florissant Fossil Beds National Monument

 Planning a Trip

-The majority of the state’s population (and most of its cultural attractions) live in a thin ribbon within 20 miles to the east of the Rocky Mountains.
+The majority of the state’s population (and most of its cultural attractions) can be found in a thin ribbon within 20 miles to the east of the Rocky Mountains.
 From Fort Collins in the north, extending south trough Boulder, Denver, Colorado Springs and ending in Pueblo, this is where you’ll find museums, universities and other attractions.
-This is commonly called the Foothills.
+To locals, this area is commonly called the Foothills.

 To the east, of the Foothills are the Eastern Plains.
 Vast stretches of farmland, grasslands and empty space heading east.